assimilation/assimilation-official/README.md

 - cmake "path-to-source-directory"
 - make install

+## MakingRPMandDEBPackages

-@subsection MakingRPMandDEBPackages Making RPM or DEB packages The Cmake project provides cpack to make minimal RPM and DEB packages Cpack also makes OS X and Windows packages - but that's untested.
+Making RPM or DEB packages
+The Cmake project provides cpack to make minimal RPM and DEB packages Cpack also makes OS X and Windows packages - but that's untested.
 Patches to make this work would be appreciated.